-Silicon-28, which will enable quantum computing, artificial intelligence and next generation semiconductors, may potentially represent a very large commercial opportunity longer term but is likely single digit millions of dollars in the near term.
+Silicon-28, which will enable quantum computing, artificial intelligence, and next generation semiconductors, may potentially represent a very large commercial opportunity longer term.
+However, the nearer term revenue opportunity is likely to be single-digit millions of dollars.
 We believe that Rosatom is currently the only other company able to enrich these isotopes.
-ASPI believes that the gross margin on these isotopes is lower than that achieved on carbon-14 but it is still very high (>60%).
+ASPI believes that the gross margin on these isotopes is lower than that achieved on carbon-14 but it is still high (>60%).